 He channeled suburban boredom and teenage angst into explosive pop-punk anthems that defined a generation's rebellion.

-Billie Joe Armstrong grew up in a working-class family in the East Bay town of Rodeo, California, where he found escape in music from a young age.
+Billie Joe Armstrong wrote 'Dookie,' the 1994 major-label debut that sold tens of millions and made melodic punk a global phenomenon.
+He grew up in a working-class family in Rodeo, California, and found escape in music from a young age.
 Meeting bassist Mike Dirnt in school, they formed Green Day as teenagers, playing the DIY punk circuit of Berkeley's 924 Gilman Street.
-Their 1994 major-label debut, 'Dookie,' detonated in the mainstream, selling tens of millions and making spiky, melodic punk a global phenomenon.
-Armstrong's songwriting, a blend of self-deprecating wit, sharp social observation, and undeniable hooks, became the band's engine.
-Across decades, from the rock opera 'American Idiot' to later explorations, he has maintained a visceral connection to the feeling of being an outsider, cementing his place as a defining voice of modern rock.
+Armstrong's songwriting blends self-deprecating wit, sharp social observation, and undeniable hooks.
+Across decades, from the rock opera 'American Idiot' to later explorations, he has maintained a visceral connection to the feeling of being an outsider.
+His work defines modern rock through persistent outsider perspective and melodic urgency.

 1965–1980